Reports about involvement in alleged theft of R56m have harmed me, says Mafokate

 Image: Webster Molaudi

-King of kwaito Arthur Mafokate says reports that he was allegedly involved in the misappropriation of R56m from the National Lotteries Commission (NLC) have affected his family and businesses badly.
+King of kwaito Arthur Mafokate says reports that he was allegedly involved in the misappropriation of R56m from the National Lotteries Commission (NLC) have badly affected his family and businesses.

-Last week the Special Investigating Unit (SIU) announced that it had obtained a preservation order to freeze a plot, a farm and three luxury properties valued at R53m, one of which belongs to Mafokate.
+Last week, the Special Investigating Unit (SIU) announced that it had obtained a preservation order to freeze a plot, a farm and three luxury properties valued at R53m, one of which belonging to Mafokate.

-SUI spokesperson Kaizer Kganyago said the National Prosecuting Authority's Asset Forfeiture Unit obtained a preservation order from the Pretoria High Court to freeze the properties that are linked to the siphoning of lotteries grant funding meant for community development projects.
+SIU spokesperson Kaizer Kganyago said the National Prosecuting Authority's (NPA) Asset Forfeiture Unit obtained a preservation order from the Pretoria high court to freeze the properties that are linked to the siphoning of lotteries grant funding meant for community development projects.

 The properties include Mafokate's luxury property in Midrand, Johannesburg, with a sale value of R7.5m as well as former NLC legal representative Lesley Ramulifho, whose property in Cape Town is affected.

-In a briefing in which he said he would set the record straight in which he was interviewed by Danny Mduli, Mafokate did not answer questions, saying he respected the SIU process.
+In a briefing in which he said he would set the record straight in which he was interviewed by publicist Danny Mdluli, Mafokate did not answer questions, saying he respected the SIU process.

 Mafokate said since the news broke, he has been traumatised.